shyampurk/bluemix-parking-meter/README.md

 2) Hardware - This is the master controller module which runs on Arduino YUN.
 It periodically gets the status of parking slots within its jurisdiction, from the ultrasonic sensors.

 3) Mobile App - This is a cordova based simple mobile app which displays a map of the entire parking lot with color coded status indicators.
 It provides an instant update to the driver about the current availablity of free parking slots.
-It also allows the user to reserve a vacant parking bay and additionally handles the parking billing.
+It also allows the user to reserve a vacant parking space and additionally handles the parking billing.

 ## BUILD AND INSTALL